 We use all new rubber trims, seat covers, badges etc to complete the fully restored scooter.
 When finished your scooter will be better then when it first left the factory.
 Whilst this may sound premature, we mention this as we can now work with modern materials, alloy cylinder kits, 2K paint, electronic ignition, stainless steel fixings, plus a whole host of other modern technology used.
 We still though respect the tradition of the Lambretta, its history an heritage to give you that classic scooter.

 The time we take to restore your scooter depends on our current work load, but typically we would on average around six months (we nearly always have a waiting list to take into account as well when planning your restoration).
-Where ever possible we try to charge a flat rate for restorations, although of course missing or parts beyond repair have to be taken into account.
-Cost is hard to quote for as every scooter is individual and treated as such, currently restorations start at ?4000, this includes MOT and registration of the scooter where needed.
+Cost is hard to quote for as every scooter is individual and treated as such, currently restorations start at around £10,000.
 Whilst you may think this is expensive, the only reply we can offer you is that we guarantee you will be totally satisfied with your finished scooter.

 Copyright © Cambridge Lambretta